Pernambucan revolution: Preparation

-Several testimonies affirm the revolt was being planned for at least 10 years on masonic lodges, specially on the houses of Domingos José Martins, João Ribeiro Pessoa de Melo Montenegro, Antônio Gonçalves da Cruz and Vicente Peixoto.
+Several testimonies affirm the revolt was being planned for at least 10 years in masonic lodges, specially in the houses of Domingos José Martins, João Ribeiro Pessoa de Melo Montenegro, Antônio Gonçalves da Cruz and Vicente Peixoto.
 In 1816, The Masonic Lodges intensively spread political propaganda in Pernambuco.
 The Government made several attempts to stop them.
 The revolt was planned specially by the descendants of the War of the Mascates, that in few generations became one of the most powerful social class in Brazil.
 The Freemasons attempted to raise hostility amongst the Portuguese and Pernambucans and to get support from the Clergy, the local elite and the armed forces, that showed support for the conspirators.
-In total, 43 clergy men took part of the revolution.
+In total, from 43 to 70 clergy men took part of the revolution.
+They were inspired by the theology of illustration, that went accordingly to the reforms made by Marquis of Pombal.
 Despite their strong support in favor of the local elites, ony a fraction of the engenho owners supported Freemasons, but several of them showed support after the start of the revolt.

-The two main masonic lodges in Pernambuco were the Academies of Cabo and Paraíso, that substituted the Academy of Areópago, dissolved in 1801 after the Conspiracy of Suassuna.
-The Fluminense Freemasons were being sistematically excluded from the republican groups.
-They were aware of their differences with the Pernambucan Freemasons and nominated Antônio Carlos Ribeiro de Andrada as ombudsman of Olinda to control them.
+The two main masonic lodges in Pernambuco were the Academies of Cabo and Paraíso, that substituted the Areopagus Lodge, dissolved in 1801 after the Conspiracy of Suassuna.
+The Fluminense Freemasons were being systematically excluded from the republican groups.
+They were aware of their differences with the Pernambucan Freemasons and nominated Antônio Carlos as ombudsman of Olinda to control them.

 Several people involved with the revolution, including their leaders, studied on University of Coimbra.
 Inside of the university, students debated literature that was forbitten in Portugal, including books from the illuminist philosophers Rousseau, Montesquieu, Voltaire, Helvétius and Diderot.
 Many clergymen that studied at the Seminary of Olinda were also supporters of the liberal ideas.
 Secret meetings were held inside churches, clubs, military facilities, and other private social spaces.
 There, radical political ideas were debated and forbitten literature was read.
 The pasquinades written on those meetings were spread on the walls of the city.
 Amongst the forbitten literature studied by the republicans were the French Constitutions of 1791, 1793 and 1795 and The Constitutions of the Free-Masons, by Benjamin Franklin.